0xAX/linux-insides/mm/linux-mm-2.md

 * `n`     -  length of region;
 * `name`  -  name of requester.

 `request_region` allocates `I/O` port region.
-Very often `check_region` function called before the `request_region` to check that the given address range is available and `release_region` to release memory region. `request_region` returns pointer to the `resource` structure. `resource` structure presents abstraction for a tree-like subset of system resources.
+Very often `check_region` function is called before the `request_region` to check that the given address range is available and `release_region` to release memory region. `request_region` returns pointer to the `resource` structure. `resource` structure presents abstraction for a tree-like subset of system resources.
 We already saw `resource` structure in the firth part about kernel [initialization](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-5.html) process and it looks as:

 ```C
 struct resource {